 What About Governments Changing the Rules?

-As you say governments likely can’t be trusted to do the right thing of their own accord.
+As our reader points out, governments likely can’t be trusted to do the right thing of their own accord.
 They could change the rules and make it more difficult or even illegal to hold gold.
 But do we throw in the towel and give up?

 If we think there is a risk of confiscation or a windfall tax some way down the track, then wouldn’t the risk of keeping all paper money in the bank seem to be even greater?